-\ Clarendon fays it was entirely new; but there are some instances of it in the reign of Elizabeth.
++ Lord Clarendon says it was entirely new; but there are some instances of it in the reign of Elizabeth.
 D'Ewes, p.
-296, 352.
+296. 352.

-Chap.
-V. exert themselves, and be distinguished by the public.
-Then was celebrated the fagacity of Pym, more fitted for use than ornament; matured, not chilled, by his advanced age and long experience: Then was displayed the mighty ambition of Hambden, taught difguife, not moderation, from former constraint; supported by courage, conducted by prudence, embellished by modesty; but whether founded in a love of power or zeal for liberty, is still, from his untimely end, left doubtful and uncertain: Then too were known the dark, ardent, and dangerous character of St. John; the impetuous spirit of Hollis, violent and sincere, open and intire in his enmities and in his friendships; the enthusiastic genius of young Vane, extravagant in the ends, which he purfued, fagacious and profound in the means, which he employed; incited by the appearances of religion, negligent of the duties of morality.
+ed by courage, conducted by prudence, embellished by modesty; but whether founded in a love of power or zeal for liberty, is still, from his untimely end, Chap.
+V. left doubtful and uncertain: Then too were known the dark, ardent, and dangerous character of St. John; the impetuous spirit of Hollis, violent and sincere, open and intire in his enmities and in his friendships; the enthusiastic genius of young Vane, extravagant in the ends, which he purfued, fagacious and profound in the means, which he employed; incited by the appearances of religion, negligent of the duties of morality.

-So little apology would be received for past measures, so contagious the general foirit of discontent, that even men of the most moderate tempers, and the most attached to the church and monarchy, exerted themselves with the utmost vigour in the redrefs of grievances, and in profecuting the authors of them.
+So little apology would be received for past measures, so contagious the general spirit of discontent, that even men of the most moderate tempers, and the most attached to the church and monarchy, exerted themselves with the utmost vigour in the redress of grievances, and in profecuting the authors of them.
 The lively and animated Digby displayed his eloquence on this occasion, the firm and undaunted Capel, the modest and candid Palmer.
-In this lift too of patriot-royalists are found the virtuous names of Hyde and Falkland.
-Tho' in their ultimate views and intentions, these men differed widely from the former; in their present actions and discourses, an intire concurrence and unanimity was obferved.
+In this list too of patriot-royalists are found the virtuous names of Hyde and Falkland.
+Tho' in their ultimate views and intentions, these men differed widely from the former; in their present actions and discourses, an intire concurrence and unanimity was ob-

 By the daily harangues and invectives against illegal usurpations, not only the house of commons inflamed themselves with the highest animosity towards the court: The nation caught new fire from the popular leaders, and feemed now to have made the first discovery of the many disorders of the government.
-While the law, in many instances, seemed to be violated, they went no farther than fome fecret and calm murmurs; but mounted up into rage and fury, as foon as the constitution was restored to its former integrity and vigour.
-The capital especially, being the feat of parliament, was highly animated with the spirit of mutiny and diffaffection.
-Tumults were daily raifed; feditious affemblies encouraged; and every man, neglecting his own business, was wholly intent on the defence of liberty and religion.
+While the law, in many instances, seemed to be violated, they went no farther than fome fecret and calm murmurs; but mounted up into rage and fury, as foon as the constitution was thought to be restored to its former integrity and vigour.
+The capital especially, being the feat of parliament, was highly animated with the spirit of mutiny and disaffection.
+Tumults were daily raised; seditious affemblies encouraged; and every man, neglecting his own business, was wholly intent on the defence of liberty and religion.
 By stronger contagion, the popular affections were communicated from breast to breast, in this place of general rendezvous and fociety.

-The harangues of members, now first published and dispersed, kept alive the discontents against the King's administration.
-The pulpits, delivered over to puritanical preachers and lecturers, whom the commons arbitrarily fettled in all Chap.
-V. the confiderable churches, refounded with faction and fanaticism.
+THE harangues of members, now first published and dispersed, kept alive the discontents against the King's administration.
+The pulpits, delivered over to puritanical preachers and lecturers, whom the commons arbitrarily fettled in all the considerable churches, resounded with faction and fanaticism.
 Vengeance was fully taken for that long filence and constraint, in which, by the authority of Laud and the high commission, these preachers had been retained.
 The press, freed from all fear or referve, fwarmed with productions, dangerous by their feditious zeal and calumny, more than by any art or eloquence of composition.
+Noise

-Noise and fury, cant and hypocrify, formed the fole rhetoric, which, during this tumult of various prejudices and passions, could be heard or attended to.
+Noise and fury, cant and hypocrify, formed the sole rhetoric, which, during this tumult of various prejudices and passions, could be heard or attended to.